MicrosoftDocs/security/zero-trust/integrate/sentinel-workbook.md

    :::column-end:::
 :::row-end:::

 Many data connectors are available both as standalone data connectors, and as Microsoft Sentinel solutions.
-For more information, see [Centrall discovery and deploy out-of-the-box content and solutions](/azure/sentinel/sentinel-solutions-deploy).
+For more information, see [Connect Microsoft Sentinel to Azure, Windows, Microsoft, and Amazon services](/azure/sentinel/connect-azure-windows-microsoft-services) and [Centrally discovery and deploy out-of-the-box content and solutions](/azure/sentinel/sentinel-solutions-deploy).

+### Required user permissions

-Additionally, you must have access to your Microsoft Sentinel workspace with [Security Reader](/azure/active-directory/roles/permissions-reference#security-reader) permissions.
+To perform this procedure, you must have access to your Microsoft Sentinel workspace with [Security Reader](/azure/active-directory/roles/permissions-reference#security-reader) permissions.

 ## Deploy and navigate the workbook